 If your institution doesn't have a managed server endpoint, you can set up a personal endpoint using software provided by Globus (see below).
 Please be aware that even if you set up a personal endpoint, you may still need to consult your IT team in order to make it usable, especially if your institution has an aggressive firewall.

 Transferring data using a managed endpoint

-Once logged into globus.org, you'll be taken to the globus File Manager page where you would be able to search for DTNs in the Collection field.
+Log in to the NeSI File Manager where you are able to search for DTNs in the Collection field.